 Anyway, in the malpractice case, the lawyer blew the time for filing a post-verdict appeal.
 He blew in the most bizarre way possible: he filed his Notice of Appeal too early before final judgment had been entered.

-The idea of committing legal malpractice for doing something too early stuck with me.
-I have been paranoid to this day about deadlines in general but, in particular, post-judgment motions.
+Committing legal malpractice for doing something too early stuck with me.
+I have been paranoid to this day about deadlines but, in particular, post-judgment motions.
 In Mattison v.
 Gelber, the court dealt with facts that validate my paranoia.

 Plaintiff appealed the defense verdict for the second doctor because of the doctor’s failure to fully comply with discovery.
 What was the discovery failure?
 I don’t know.
 The court does not mention the alleged violations and I can’t find the parties’ brief in the case (or who the lawyers were).